 This majestic Eastern European city is not a place of night-black Tudor beams or gloomy alleys, but a 6th-century Old Town, whose glimmering limestone flags seem to catch the light bouncing off of the limpid coastal waters as readily as the yacht hulls.

-Wander beneath the honeyed stone buildings before ascending for a different light-filled perspective from the encircling city walls.
+One of the best things to do in Dubrovnik is to wander beneath the honeyed stone buildings before ascending for a different light-filled perspective from the encircling city walls.
 Round off this celebration of the Adriatic sun by watching it set from one of the city’s cliff-side bars.

 An outpost of warm limestone washed by the waves of the Mediterranean, Valletta is one of the most unique places to visit in Europe—as well as one of its smallest capitals.
 This 16th-century UNESCO World Heritage City is a marbled labyrinth of grand-yet-intimate churches, refined gardens offering respites of deep shade, and small-yet-brilliant museums (the National Museum of Archaeology is a fine example).